 Mayor of Harare

-In 2013 he was the councillor of Mount Pleasant.
+In 2013 he was the councillor for Ward 17, Mount Pleasant.
 In September 2013 he was elected Mayor of Harare for a 5-year term beating Zanu-PF's Musatye Gwasira by a margin of 31 votes.
 He succeeded Muchadeyi Masunda.

 Suspension from mayor position

-His victimization stemmed from an inter-party between MDC-T and Zanu-PF over the key post of Harare Town Clerk.
+The victimization stemmed from inter-party rivalry between MDC-T and Zanu-PF over who would be the Harare Town Clerk.
 Manyenyeni challenged the suspension at the High Court.
 Manyenyeni sought the nullification of the suspension and for the court to bar Minister Kasukuwere from interfering with his operations as Mayor of Harare.

 Manyenyeni also approached the high court and argued that the minister was abusing the legal process by splitting charges against him so that each time his suspension period expired, he would suspend him again.
 If this was allowed, he argued, the Minister could suspend him indefinitely through periodic renewals of the suspension with fresh charges being brought against him on each occasion.
 The judge agreed with the Mayor and revoked the second suspension .

 Turning down honorary degree